 Geke Sound currently consists of four designers, each with their own specialties.

 Garrett Kemp is the founder/head honcho of this weird machine.
 He thrives in the creation of SFX and background effects that manipulate and distort feelings.
 Garrett is also an experienced musician, songwriter, and composer.
 Film is his playground, but he loves making sounds for any medium under the sun, whether it’s a videogame, app, song, or podcast, he’s your go-to guy.

-Grant Furton is a close friend, bandmate, and collaborator with Garrett (2nd bitch in charge at Geke Sound).
-They excel in mixing all kinds of projects, whether it’s a short film, documentary, or a pop song that needs to punch through the airwaves and get stuck in your head.
-Also a recording engineer at a commercial studio in manhattan, Grant’s experience and versatility in audio production knows no bounds.
+Violette Furton is a close friend, bandmate, and collaborator with Garrett (2nd bitch in charge at Geke Sound).
+She excels in mixing all kinds of projects, whether it’s a short film, documentary, or a pop song that needs to punch through the airwaves and get stuck in your head.
+Also a recording engineer at a commercial studio in manhattan, Violette's experience and versatility in audio production knows no bounds.

 Matt Pietrucha is a long-time friend and collaborator with Geke Sound.
 He is a master composer and arranger, and has been Geke’s go-to composer for all of Geke’s running history.
 He has worked on Lamia Lazrak’s daring 2016 documentary, Camoflauge, as well as Elizabeth Pritchett’s 2017 documentary, Walls Of Hope.
 Matt studied Integrative Media and Game Development and is an adjunct professor at Worcester Polytechnic Institute (WPI), teaching Topics in MIDI.